oschonrock/hibp/README.md

-# hibp
+# hibp: "Have I been pawned" database utilities

+## Intro

-Have I been pwned database: High performance downloader, query tool, server and utilities
+High performance *downloader, query tool, server and utilities*

+This very useful database is somewhat challenging to use locally because of its sheer size.
+These utiliities make it easy and fast to deal with the large data volume while being very effiicent on disk and memory resouces.

+Here is `hibp-download` running on a 400Mbit/s connection, averaging ~48MB/s which is very close to the theorectical maximum.
+At this network speed, a download of the entire HIBP database, including prefixing and joining the over 1 million files, converting to our binary format and writing to disk, takes *under 12 minutes*.

 ![](https://github.com/oschonrock/hibp/blob/main/media/download.gif)

-This very useful database is somewhat challengint to use locally because the data size is so large.
+On a full 1Gbit/s connection this should take *under 5 minutes*.

+### Peformance with a small memory footprint

-This set of utilities uses a binary format to store and search the data.
-The orginal text records are a 40char SHA1 + ":" + an integer count + CR LF.
+By deafult, this set of utilities uses a binary format to store and search the data.
+The orginal text records are a 40char SHA1 + ":" + an integer count + CR LF. *You always ouput the conventional text version as well, if you prefer.*

-The binary format just stored the 20byte binary bytes of the SHA1 + 4 bytes integer No delimiter is required because the record size is constant.
-Searches become easy, if the binary data is sorted, because we can use random access binary search.

-Storage requirements are almost halved with the binary format (21GB currently).
-The in memory footprint of these utilities is very small and measured in a few megabytes.
+With the binary format, storage requirements are almost halved (21GB currently).
+Searches become very efficient, if the binary data is sorted, because we can use random access binary search.
+The in memory footprint of these utilities is also very small and measured - just a few megabytes.

+### How

 These utilities are written in C++ and centre around a `flat_file` class to model the db.
+- mult threaded concurrency and parallelism is used in the downloader, the server and the sorter.
 - libcurl, libevent are used for the download
 - restinio is used for the local server
-- libtbb is used for local sorting in parallel (mainly deprecated)
+- libtbb is used for local sorting in parallel

 ## Build environment and dependencies